NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 The end result will hopefully be the same as if I had given you the task all at once, but segmenting it in two like this hopefully makes it seem more within reach, while also giving you the chance to think about how well you structured your code to be adaptable as change requests come in.

 This is a hard challenge.
-I’m going to give you some tips below, and some of you might think “tips?
+I’m going to give you a small tip below, and some of you might think “tips?
 Ha!
 I don’t need tips, I can do this myself!”
-But please make an exception today: there is at least one new thing you need to learn to be able to tackle this challenge, and a few extra tips will save you hours of headaches.
+But please make an exception today, because this small tip will save you hours of headaches.

 That’s it!
 Again, this is a hard challenge, so please don’t feel bad when it feels hard.
 Take your time and work through